caseyryan/flutter_cupertino_bottom_sheet/README.md

-Unlike existing packages that can mimic the same behavior flutter_cupernino_bottom_sheet does not require a scaffold for this purpose and can be used from any place and any time.
+Unlike existing packages that can mimic the same behavior flutter_cupertino_bottom_sheet does not require a scaffold for this purpose and can be used from any place and any time.
 You don't have to use any special code except for wrapping your MaterialApp with CupertinoBottomSheetRepaintBoundary() at the beginning.
 And that's it.